joedewet36/graphql-svr/README.md

 # graphql-svr
+Small Book app for learning GraphQL
-Small Graphql server with MongoDB
+GraphQL with MongoDB and React and Node js